 Are Gas Stoves Illegal?

-With the state of the American Media, things like the banning of gas stoves in the US tend to get blown out of proportion and politicized.
-But as a company that is here to help you save and plan for a more sustainable and less expensive future, we wanted to create this guide to help you the way we know how.
+With the state of the American Media, things like the banning gas stoves in US tend to get blown out of proportion and politicized.
+But as a company who is here to help you save plan for a more sustainable and less expensive future, we wanted to create this guide to help you the way we know how.
 By answering your questions and concerns in the most helpful way we can!

 Why Does the Government Want to Ban Gas Stoves?